nyorain/rvg/README.md

 Vulkan library for high-level 2D vector-like rendering.
 Modeled loosely after svg, inspired by nanoVG.
-Implements retained mode for rendering which makes it highly efficient for rendering with vulkan since curves and shapes are not recomputed and uploaded every frame but just once (or when changed).
+Uses an object-oriented, retained mode idiom for rendering which makes it highly efficient for rendering with vulkan since curves and shapes are not recomputed and uploaded every frame but just once (or when changed).
 Does not even need a command buffer rerecord every frame, even things like paints, shapes or transforms can be changed without triggering the need for a command buffer rerecord which makes it use way less cpu performance than immediate mode alternatives.
+Aims to provide a compromise between high level drawing functionality and an api that can efficiently be implemented on the gpu.
-Could e.g. easily be used for a gui library.
+Could e.g. easily be used for a vulkan gui library.

 Written in C++17, the project is tagged as C by github because it embeds [nuklears](https://github.com/vurtun/nuklear) font handling and